Kittim-py/Multiple-Linear-Regression/README.md

 Note:
 -----
-Ensure the dataset includes all required columns:
+Ensure the dataset includes all required columns

 ===============================================================================